grafana/tempo/docs/tempo/website/getting-started/traces.md

 A trace represents the whole journey of a request or an action as it moves through all the nodes of a distributed system, especially containerized applications or microservices architectures.
 Traces let you profile and observe systems, making it easy to discover bottlenecks and interconnection issues.

+Traces are composed of one or more spans.
+A span is a unit of work within a trace that has a start time relative to the beginning of the trace, a duration and an operation name for the unit of work.
+It usually has a reference to a parent span (unless it is the first span in a trace).
+It may optionally include key/value attributes that are relevant to the span itself, for example the HTTP method being used by the span, as well as other metadata such as sub-span events or links to other spans.

 ## Example of traces

 A user on your website enters their email address into a form to sign up for your mailing list.
 They click **Enter**.
 This initial transaction has a trace ID that is subsequently associated with every interaction in the chain of processes within a system.